Compact generators in categories of matrix factorizations: Derived Morita theory

 where the right-hand side is a morphism complex in the category $\MF(R\otimes_k R, \widetilde{w})$.
 Now $\widetilde{E}^{\vee}$ is a compact generator of $\MF^{\infty}(R\otimes_k R, \widetilde{w})$ with endomorphism dg algebra $A^e$.
 By Theorem \ref{equivalence}, we obtain a quasi-isomorphism

 We choose $X$ to be the stabilized diagonal shifted by the parity of the dimension of $R$.
-Then $X^{\vee}$ is isomorphic to the stabilized diagonal in the category $\MF(R\otimes_k R,\widetilde{w})$ and the argument of Corollary \ref{diag} yields a quasi-isomorphism
+Then $X^{\vee}$ is isomorphic to the stabilized diagonal in the category $\MF(R\otimes_k R,\widetilde{w})$.
+This can be explicitly verified by passing to completions and using the explicit Koszul description of the stabilized diagonal (cf. discussion preceding Corollary \ref{jacobi}).
+Finally, the argument of Proposition \ref{diag} yields a quasi-isomorphism

 completing the proof. \end{proof}